TrumanGIT/True-North/README.md

 Press 3 to taunt npcs and gain a buff (only works in combat).

+Press home when hovering over an object to move and place any item exactly how you see fit. pressing right click will confirm the new change while clicking left click will cancel.

-press delete to open modem a cheat menu that can summon any npc or item in the game. you can also teleport anywhere.
+Press delete to open "Modex" a cheat menu that can summon any npc or item in the game.
+It can also teleport you anywhere. useful for troubleshooting

 [True North]